 The progress made by individuals is important data.
 Where individuals have not made the expected/targeted progress, provision for these children has been modified in order to close the gap between children entitled to that funding and those who are not eligible.

-In the year 2021/2022 there was a significant correlation between SEN and PP children with 33% of our PP children identified as SEN. This had some impact on overall ARE at the end of Key Stage 2.
-Further to this, we had a second academic year of significant disruption due to Covid-19.
+In the year 2022/2023 there was a significant correlation between SEN and PP children with 33% of our PP children identified as SEN. This had some impact on overall ARE at the end of Key Stage 2.